 HIST 454-(3-6) Topics in Women's History This course will examine the diversity of women's experience by comparing a number of countries.
-May be repeated for credit (maximum six credit hours) with the permission of the instructor and the Program Chair (permission to be given only when the subject matter differs substantially).
+May be repeated for credit (maximum six credit hours) with permission of the instructor and Department Chair (permission to be given only when the subject matter differs substantially).

-HIST 456-(3-6) Topics in Cultural Encounters This course will examine cultural relations, either between European and indigenous cultures or between different Native cultures in different parts of the world.
-May be repeated for credit (maximum six credit hours) with the permission of the instructor and the Program Chair (permission to be given only when the subject matter differs substantially).
+HIST 456-(3-6) Topics in Cultural Encounters This course examines cultural relations, either between European and indigenous cultures or between different Native cultures in different parts of the world.
+May be repeated for credit (maximum six credit hours) with permission of the instructor and Department Chair (permission to be given only when the subject matter differs substantially).

 HIST 458-(3-6) Topics in Law, Order, and Society This course explores the historical interrelationships of law, authority, and social ordering in several geographic contexts.
-The course may be repeated with the permission of the instructor and Program Chair if the subject matter of the course differs substantially.
+The course may be repeated with permission of the instructor and Department Chair if the subject matter of the course differs substantially.